tendermint/tendermint/docs/specification/new-spec/abci.md

       set with the given power
     - if the validator does already exist, its power will be adjusted to the given power

 ## Query

+Query is a generic message type with lots of flexibility to enable diverse sets of queries from applications.
+Tendermint has no requirements from the Query message for normal operation - that is, the ABCI app developer need not implement Query functionality if they do not wish too.
+That said, Tendermint makes a number of queries to support some optional features.
+These are:

+### Peer Filtering

+When Tendermint connects to a peer, it sends two queries to the ABCI application using the following paths, with no additional data:

+ - `/p2p/filter/addr/<IP:PORT>`, where `<IP:PORT>` denote the IP address and
+   the port of the connection
+ - `p2p/filter/pubkey/<ID>`, where `<ID>` is the peer node ID (ie. the pubkey.Address() for the peer's PubKey)

+If either of these queries return a non-zero ABCI code, Tendermint will refuse to connect to the peer.